Submission window is now open with applications accepted through August 31, 2021

 The 2020 Defining the Future grant recipients have been selected, and we are pleased to share the six research projects that will be funded.
 There were many applicants who submitted exciting and important project proposals, and we thank everyone who applied.

-Madilyn Eberle, Pharmacy Student, Purdue University College of Pharmacy: "Assessing the Need for Trans-inclusive Education Amongst Practicing Community Pharmacists"
+Madilyn Eberle, Pharmacy Student, Purdue University College of Pharmacy: "Assessing the Need for Gender Diverse Education Amongst Practicing Community Pharmacists"

 Zach Krauss, Pharmacy Student, Cedarville University School of Pharmacy: "Analyzing the Effect Art Therapy Interventions and Wellness Programs Have on Graduate Pharmacy Students’ Mental Health"

 Anthony Reeves, PharmD, Pharmacotherapy Fellow, Larkin University, College of Pharmacy: "Psychiatric Drug-nutrient Interactions of Vitamin D: A Retrospective Study"

 Aaron Salwan, PharmD, MPH, PGY2 Psychiatric Pharmacy Resident, Rutgers, the State University of New Jersey Monmouth Medical Center: "Perceptions and Efficacy of Brexanolone for the Treatment of Postpartum Depression: A Mixed Methods Analysis"